Energy dependent kinetic freeze-out temperature and transverse flow velocity in high energy collisions: Conclusions

 \section{Conclusions}

 }

 To conclude, the transverse momentum spectra of $\pi^-$ and $\pi^+$ produced at mid-(pseudo)rapidity in INEL or NSD $pp$ collisions and in central Au-Au (Cu-Cu, Pb-Pb) collisions over an energy range from the SIS to LHC have been analyzed by the (two-component) blast-wave model with Boltzmann-Gibbs statistics and with Tsallis statistics.
-The model results are in similarly well agreement with the experimental data of FOPI, NA61/SHINE, STAR, PHENIX, ALICE, and CMS Collaborations.
+The model results are in similarly good agreement with the experimental data of FOPI, NA61/SHINE, STAR, PHENIX, ALICE, and CMS Collaborations.
 The values of related parameters, the kinetic freeze-out temperature $T_0$ and the transverse flow velocity $\beta_T$, are extracted from the fit process and the energy dependent parameters are obtained.

-In INEL or NSD $pp$ collisions and analyzed by the blast-wave model with Boltzmann-Gibbs statistics, both the energy dependent $T_0$ and $\beta_T$ show complex structure.
+In INEL or NSD $pp$ collisions, and in the analysis by the blast-wave model with Boltzmann-Gibbs statistics, both the energy dependent $T_0$ and $\beta_T$ show a complex structure.
 There is a hill at $\sqrt{s}\approx10$ GeV, a drop at dozens of GeV, and an increase from dozes of GeV to above 10 TeV.
-In central Au-Au (Cu-Cu, Pb-Pb) collisions or analyzed by the blast-wave model with Tsallis statistics, both the energy dependent $T_0$ and $\beta_T$ show simple structure.
+In central Au-Au (Cu-Cu, Pb-Pb) collisions, or in the analysis by the blast-wave model with Tsallis statistics, both the energy dependent $T_0$ and $\beta_T$ show simple structure.
 Form the SIS to LHC, there is a quick increase before 10 GeV, and then a slight increase or saturation after 10 GeV.
 The differences among the energy dependent parameters in different cases are caused by different collision systems and statistics.
 Large system smoothes the fluctuations due to the successional collisions and multiple scattering.
 The Tsallis statistics smoothes the fluctuations due to the entropy index.